I was invited to do a portrait series of the people of Sarigyugh by my friend Lucine Ellarian.

 I WAS IN TOWN during the last week of school in May which was a highly symbolic time to be around.
 The kids were busy organizing all the festivities and dance balls, but most of them were going to be gone soon after their high school bells chime for the last time.First, I followed the kids to find out who is leaving and who is staying.
 But soon I realized that I didn’t want to limit myself to the youth.
 Instead, I wanted to paint a more representative picture of the town.I have a background in journalism and it defines my method.
 I would go around and talk to people and shoot some with interesting stories.
 Whoever was willing to pose was good for me.The reception was warm.
 I shot nearing 50 people – all of them in the environment where I met them in natural light.
 Only one old man did not want to be photographed, and still he wanted to tell me his story.The selection represents just a tiny fragment of individual life stories – only 15 names and faces.
 Yet I had an aim to portray the village lifestyle through these stories as fully as possible.

-The original series of 15 portraits was first exhibited in Grote Kerk, Zwolle in July and August 2019.
-It will be seen again in Oulu, Finland on 27 Jan till 16 Feb 2020.
+The original series of 15 portraits was first exhibited in Grote Kerk, Zwolle in the summer of 2019.
+The exposition also visited Oulu, Finland in the winter of 2020.